whistler/Cirrus/README.md

 ======

 DBLike is a file backup and sync service programmed in node.js that can be used to create your own file cloud.
+[Why not to use Dropbox?](http://dumpdropbox.com/)

 Requirements
 ------------